restlet/restlet.github.io/documentation/user-guide/2.5/introduction/features.md

 - Fully multi-threaded design with per-request Resource instances to reduce thread-safety issues when developing applications.
 - Intentional removal of Servlet-like HTTP sessions.
 This concept, attractive as a first sight, is one of the major issue for Servlet scalability and is going against the stateless exchanges promoted by REST.
-- Supports non-blocking NIO modes to decouple the number of connections from the number of threads.
+- Supports non-blocking NIO modes to decouple the number of connections from the number of threads via the Jetty HTTP connector.
-- Supports asynchronous request processing, decoupled from IO operations.
-Unlike the Servlet API, the Restlet applications don't have a direct control on the outputstream, they only provide output representation to be written by the server connector.

 # Upcoming features